dhammacakka/americanmonk/content/posts/are-monks-allowed-too-use-uber-gift-cards.md

 ### Monks Using Uber and Gift Cards: Allowable as a Kappiya Arrangement

 ### Summary
-Yes it is allowable.
+Yes Uber and giftcards are allowable, but they must have a specific invitation to use it by the donor or kappiya.
+Although it gives independence, that also comes with a price.
 See below for the full discussion.

 {{< img src = "/images/3wheeler_simulation_ulpathkanda.webp" >}}